grady-lad/WandoQuery/README.md

 For the bonus round which was focused on the usecase "what to show/do while a user is waiting"

-- I implemented a recently searched cached, so if the user performs the same search again or a search that contains keywords from previous searches, they will see related products while they wait for there search results.
+- I implemented a recently searched cached, so if the user performs the same search again or a search that contains keywords from previous searches, they will see related products while they wait for their search results.

-- This was just a quick implementation, basically what I did was get the 1st item from the API response and cached it used the localstorage Object.
-Then when a returning user searched for products that were similar to their previous searches, I would display the item while they are waiting on a their current search result.
+- This was just a quick implementation, basically what I did was get the 1st item from the API response and cache it using the html5 localstorage feature.
+Then when a returning user searched for products that were similar to their previous searches, I would display the item while they are waiting on their current search result.

-- We could add to the cache functionality to show more products rather than one, but also localstorage works of actual diskspace, so to be honest I am not too sure if it is bad practice using it, especially if you have a user who searches for an insane amount of different products a day!
+- For this feature I only took the 1st result from the API and cached it just as quick hack, but for sure we could store more results for each search term.
+The localstorage feature uses actual disk space to store results and there is no experation date for how long the results will be stored, so this functionality may need to be added.

+- I added a timeout for 1 second on the search results so the user could actually see the previous searched results if any, thus adding to the actual search results time (May not be the best approach, would love to hear feedback).

 Another approach would be not use a REST API at all, and switch to web sockets, so that when each response item is received by the client it is rendered instantly, allowing the user to see results a lot more quicker!